carsol/carsol.github.io/_posts/2017-02-01-testing-with-ember-cli-mirage.md

 In `environment.js`  set `ENV['ember-cli-mirage']` to `true` for testing and `false` for everything else (unless you want to use it for different environments like development and production).
 More configurations at [Mirage's docs](http://www.ember-cli-mirage.com/docs/v0.2.x/configuration/).

 ## Begin with stubs
+I recommend starting with stubs if you're adding Mirage to an existing app that already has an API.
 You'll thank yourself.
-In my opinion, it's okay to start off with basic tests and drill as you progress.
+In my opinion, it's okay to start off with basic tests and drill down as you progress.

 Lets say I have a todo list app and I want to test if I click on the checkbox to finish a task, that it goes away.
-If you already have a real API endpoint for getting my latest tasks, I can just copy the payload from that and stub out that request in Mirage.
+If you already have a real API endpoint for getting the user's latest tasks, this part is easy.
+I can just copy the payload from the request and stub out that request in Mirage.

 You can do it by doing something like this:
 ```javascript